ShobaS/Daily-Log/log.md

 Day 70:
 Worked on Freecodecamp challenge drumkit and learnt react in fcc.
 Have to make the learning wider in order to understand better.

+Day 71:
+Got the latest code for Journal and tried to run it.
+But facing some issues and then looked into few code structure in it.
+Have to resolve it and also have to read about angular for work.